stanford-ddl/DDL-Transcript-Analyzer/README.md

 - Run sanity checks on the model's evaluation of arguments
 - Adapt and scale the code for other types of deliberations

-The data folder contains the deliberation transcripts that we evaluated the current methods on in an initial round of testing.
-The results for this can be found in results/eval1.
+The data/1 folder contains the deliberation transcripts that we evaluated the current methods on in an initial round of testing.
+These results can be found in results/1.

 Access to LLMs is currently provided by a together.ai key.
 This may need to be replaced in the future if credits get used up.